htfab/tt-rom-spice-sim/README.md

-# tt06-rom-spice-sim
+# tt-rom-spice-sim

-Simulates Tiny Tapeout 6 ROM with ngspice, to dump the ROM contents.
+Simulates Tiny Tapeout ROM with ngspice, to dump the ROM contents.

 ## Dumping the ROM contents